Greek MA (Honours) 2025 entry

 • Greek philosophy

-• religion in Greek literature
+• Religion in Greek literature

 • Greek comedy

-• Greek literature in the Roman Empire.
+• Greek literature in the Roman Empire and Late Antiquity.

 A wide choice of other modules is available to complement Greek and suit your interests.
-Popular choices include classical studies, ancient history, English literature, modern languages, medieval and modern history, philosophy and divinity.
+Popular choices include classical studies, ancient history, art history, English literature, modern languages, medieval and modern history, philosophy and divinity.

 Students wishing to study both Greek and Latin should consider choosing Classics MA (Hons) instead.